Story On Purpose

 If you believe the means of work is as important as the ends,

-then the Story On Purpose program is for you.
+then the Story On Purpose program is for your organisation.

 This program enables teams to: